api-platform/core/src/Documentation/README.md

-# API Platform - Doctrine MongoDB ODM
+# API Platform - Documentation

 The API documentation component of the [API Platform](https://api-platform.com) framework.